 The fellowship program is three years for Pediatrics-trained residents and two years for EM-trained residents.
 The fellowship trains physicians to provide compassionate, evidenced-based, up-to-date emergency care for children.
 We provide didactic and bedside teaching of pediatric emergency medicine to pediatric and emergency medicine residents as well as medical students.
 All interested Pediatric or EM residents are welcomed and encouraged to apply.

-Mount Sinai’s PEM fellowship was initiated in 2004 and currently accepts one fellow per year.
+Mount Sinai’s PEM fellowship was initiated in 2004 and currently accepts two fellows per year.
 Mount Sinai participates in the NRMP Match.
 The deadline for completed applications is August 15th and is conducted through ERAS.

-Graduating fellows have taken academic positions in institutions such as Montefiore Medical Center, New York University Medical Center, the Connecticut Children’s Medical Center, The Monroe Carell Jr. Children's Hospital at Vanderbilt, and the Mount Sinai Health System.
+Graduating fellows have taken academic positions in institutions such as Montefiore Medical Center, New York University Medical Center, the Connecticut Children’s Medical Center, The Monroe Carell Jr. Children's Hospital at Vanderbilt, Hackensack University Medical Center, and the Mount Sinai Health System.